 By Akshay Thakre:

 The andolan led to the previous government succumbing to the public demand of introducing a Jan Lokpal anti graft bill.
-This year the AAP chief Arvind Kejriwal who made an impressive debut in the Delhi assembly elections 2013, resigned as his version of Jan Lokpal could not foster a majority in the house.
+The AAP chief Arvind Kejriwal who made an impressive debut in the Delhi assembly elections 2013, resigned when his version of Jan Lokpal could not foster a majority in the house.
 India currently has a variety of anti corruption laws.
-These are IPC 1860, Prevention of Corruption Act 1988, Prevention of Money Laundering Act 2002, Right to Information Act, 2005, Central Vigilance Commission Act, Lok Ayukta Acts of States etc. So then, why was there such big hue and cry over the Lokpal bill issue?
+These are IPC 1860, Prevention of Corruption Act 1988, Prevention of Money Laundering Act 2002, Right to Information Act, 2005, Central Vigilance Commission Act, Lok Ayukta Acts of States etc. So then, why was there such big hue and cry over the Lokpal Bill issue?
 Why is the phenomenon of corruption seen like a deadly virus which is extremely difficult to eradicate?
-To try and answer these questions we must first analyze the various anti graft laws.
+To try and answer these questions we must first analyze the various anti-graft laws.

 “The problem with India is not a lack of laws, but rather their proper implementation and loopholes” says Delhi-based independent political analyst, Paranjoy Guha Thakurta.
 This couldn’t be truer, especially in the present scenario where the grand old political party of India suffered a humiliating defeat over the various scams and corruption scandals.